Published on 31 July 2026

 Industry Considerations

 Certain industries are considered higher risk by factoring companies, and adverse credit issues can compound this risk assessment.
-Construction, hospitality, and retail businesses often face additional scrutiny, while professional services and established manufacturing typically receive more favourable consideration.
+Invoice factoring is generally best suited to B2B firms that sell to other businesses.
+Providers also usually prefer invoices with 30-90 day terms and customers who pay reliably.
+Construction, hospitality, and retail businesses often face additional scrutiny, and specialised solutions such as invoice factoring and discounting for construction companies can help address sector-specific challenges, while an established business in professional services or manufacturing typically receives more favourable consideration than higher-risk sectors.

 Understanding how your industry is perceived by factoring companies helps set realistic expectations and guides the selection of appropriate providers who understand the dynamics of your sector.